Austin Riley Player Props: Braves vs. Padres

-After going 2-for-4 with a double and an RBI in his most recent game, Austin Riley and the Atlanta Braves take on the San Diego Padres (who will start Blake Snell) at 7:20 PM ET on Thursday.
+Austin Riley -- 1-for-3 with an RBI in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Nick Martinez on the hill, on April 7 at 7:20 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Cardinals.
+In his most recent game, he went 1-for-3 with an RBI against the Padres.

 Austin Riley Game Info & Props vs. the Padres